 Visually inspect the water heater for any possible damage.

-Check the rating plate on the water heater to make sure the water heater was designed to be used with Verify that all included supplied parts are present as shown.
+Check the rating plate on the water heater to make sure the water heater was designed to be used with the supplied type of gas (natural or LP).
+Verify that all included supplied parts are present as shown.